Admission and Progression Requirements

 - Demonstrate a minimum cumulative GPA of 3.0 (on a 4.0 scale) for the baccalaureate nursing degree.

 - Hold current RN license to practice professional nursing in the United States.

 a.
-FNP must hold current valid RN license to practice professional nursing in Kansas.
+DNP must hold current valid RN license to practice professional nursing in Kansas.

-- Complete an undergraduate course in Health Assessment, Pathophysiology and Statistics (3 credit hour course each) with a grade of "B" or better.
+- Complete an undergraduate course in Statistics (3 credit hour) with a grade of "B" or better.